 Before ROAD, Philippa worked as an Advisor on the Community Work Programme at Groundwork NE & Cumbria, operating from Durham and Gateshead.
 Of working on ROAD, Philippa enjoys the challenge of delivering ROAD across the Partnership and keeping up with contractual requirements, is very proud of the success stories coming in from Participants with whom we work and enjoys hearing how people are progressing.
 Her love of rock music means Philippa travels around the UK to see the Foo Fighters whenever she can.

-Vicky Wood – Senior Navigator (Employer Engagement) at Groundwork NE & Cumbria
+Vicky Wood - Senior Navigator (Management Information & Performance) at Groundwork NE & Cumbria

-Vicky worked People Plus as an Information Advice and Guidance Advisor before joining ROAD and to date, enjoys working with a variety of Participants, helping them to the skills required to become job-ready.
-Vicky loves holidaying in her caravan, far preferring glamping in some luxury as opposed to camping in a tent, and woe betide you if you try to steal pens from her desk, as these are her favourite stationery item!
+Vicky formerly worked at People Plus as an Information Advice and Guidance Advisor before joining ROAD and to date, has enjoyed working with a variety of Participants, helping them to gain the skills required to become job-ready, and currently, managing and reporting on the vast volumes of data linked to the Programme.
+Vicky loves holidaying in her caravan, far preferring luxury as opposed to camping in a tent, and woe betide you if you try to steal pens from her desk, as these are her favourite stationery item!

-Rachel Vickers – Programme & Marketing Officer at Groundwork NE & Cumbria
+Rachel Vickers - Programme Finance & Marketing Officer at Groundwork NE & Cumbria

 Having worked in numerous Data Quality and Finance roles in education prior to joining ROAD, Rachel joined the team at Groundwork NE & Cumbria after relocating from the Midlands.
 The variation of daily work, constant challenges and reward from overcoming them, and being able to add creativity to the Programme is what Rachel most enjoys about her job.
 Her proudest moment of working on ROAD to date is having the project’s social media channels presented as good examples at a Regional Building Better Opportunities meet.
 Rachel was once the owner of the largest collection of Sex Pistols badges (punk memorabilia) in the United Kingdom.